PhotoBiz, LLC Logo

 Add a Call to Action or Contact Form

-• Contact Form: Use a form block at the bottom to let people inquire right away.
+• Contact Form Block: Add a form at the bottom so visitors can inquire right away.

-• Call to Action Button: Link to your booking page, pricing, or a detailed session info page.
+• Button Block: Link to your booking page, pricing, or detailed session info.

-• Secondary Menu: Add a navigation block that links to related galleries or services.
+• Navigation Block: Link to related galleries or services.

 • “Book Your Session”